b-jesch/media_divider/readme.md

     media:      <root folder> from where starts cleaning recursively
     action:     dry-run | execute

-This is a 'dry run', i.e. only files that will be deleted are listed, or exceptions are displayed.
+This is a 'dry run', i.e. only files that would be deleted are listed or exceptions are displayed.
 Before you trigger the executive run, you absolutely have a look at the generated output on dry-run.<br>
 If there are files/folders that you don't want to delete, there are several options:

 - Complete folders including subfolders can be excluded by creating a (hidden) file named .donotdelete in the folder.
 The dot (.) in front of the .donotdelete is important!
 - excluded file formats or directories can be permanently inserted in the script itself (line 4/5)
 - additional excluded file types/formats can be added optionally to the call by parameter 'exclude'

-Example (excluding files with extension NFO, IDX, PNG; naming is case-insensitive):
+Example (excluding files with extension .NFO, .IDX, .PNG; naming is case-insensitive).
+Separate extensions with space only and use a dot (.) in front of file extensions!

     python default.py media=/storage/videos action=dry-run exclude=".nfo .idx .png"